Homelessness in Ireland

 Who does this include?

-These figures include individuals accessing state funded emergency homeless accommodation across Ireland.
+The data only includes individuals accessing state funded emergency homeless accommodation across Ireland.
 People who are rough sleeping, living in squats, living in domestic violence refuges or those who are hidden homeless are not included in the figures.
-People who seek International Protection are also not captured in this data.
+People who seek International Protection are also not captured in this data

 Newsletter Sign Up